valeIT/valeIT.github.io/_posts/2019-12-06-website-categories.md

 That doesn't mean that my blog is only limited to those topics as the main argument.
 It represents what I like so it can and will shift over time since I don't like to have different blogs for different areas.
 It should be the one place where anyone ([me included][1]) can find (almost) everything that I write online.

 I try to vary and write about a lot of different topics.
 I do not want my blog to be e thematic.
-I want it to be a reflection of who I am and what i find interesting in life.
+I want it to be a reflection of who I am and what I find interesting in life.

 This way though it is hard for someone who is interested in only one topic to follow only what they're interested in since I post daily and I might go a long time talking only about one topic and ignoring the rest.